 Your child's physical exam

 soft spot is flat, soft, and level with the rest of the scalp.
-The soft spot
+The soft spot on the

-If the child is dehydrated, the soft spot may be sunken.
+is dehydrated, the soft spot may be sunken.

-can check the degree of the problem by watching whether your child's nostrils flare
+child's healthcare provider can check how serious the problem is by watching whether

-as a way to take in extra air.
+the nostrils may open up wide as a way to take in extra air.